Now open to UK secondary and primary school teachers,

 The Scholarships are for teachers of Religious Education and associated subjects in UK secondary schools and primary school RE co-ordinators or other primary school teachers involved in teaching RE, and teachers of children with Special Educational Needs who are involved with RE.
-Headteachers who wish to undertake research into either Religious Education or Values Education are also eligible to apply.
+Headteachers who wish to undertake research into values and standards in schools, school leadership, school improvement, or religious education are also eligible to apply.
 Applicants should have completed at least two years in their present post.

 What subjects may be studied?

 Scholars are free to study any aspect of Religious Education or associated subjects they wish but preference will be given to applicants whose work can be seen to be of direct value to the teaching of RE in schools.
 Occasionally the Institute, in conjunction with one of its partner universities or colleges, may advertise for an RE teacher to undertake research on a specific topic which is relevant to RE.